No learning lost

-With students spending so much time out of the classroom, teachers are looking for ways to ensure what has already been learned doesn't disappear between now and their return to school.
+With students spending so much time out of the classroom, teachers are looking for ways to ensure what has already been learned doesn't disappear between now and their exams.

 “Assessment of course has many uses, but it doesn’t have to result in mountains of data in order to have value.
 Regular low-stakes testing, like quizzes, can be helpful for consolidating learning...